sepesi/skills-github-pages/_posts/2025-11-03-Improving-Healthcare-Science.md

 This combination of old and new strategies will be tested on two markedly different healthcare problems that are common in kidney dialysis clinics:
 1. stabilize the hemoglobin levels of dialysis patients who are taking erythropoietin stimulating agents (ESAs),
-2. reduce the fruit fly infestation by mechanically limiting access to food sources instead of frequently exposing the already vulnerable kidney dialysis patients to pesticides.
+2. reduce the fruit fly infestation in dialysis clinics by mechanically limiting access to food sources instead of frequently exposing the already vulnerable kidney dialysis patients to pesticides.

-The expected initial impact is a significant increase in the use of the scientific method in the dialysis clinic.
-However, a similar strategy could apply to many other healthcare fields.
+The expected initial impact is an increase in the use of the scientific method in one dialysis clinic.
+However, a similar strategy could apply to many other dialysis clinics and mmany other healthcare fields.

 # 2. Previous work
 This Improving Healthcare Science proposal builds directly upon the following concepts and technologies.